nest/nest-simulator/doc/userdoc/contribute/templates_styleguides/styleguide.rst

 In PyNEST code, we follow the rules for NumPy style docstrings as `explained here <https://numpydoc.readthedocs.io/en/latest/format.html>`_.

+If you're contributing to the :doc:`PyNEST API <example_template>`, make sure you carefully read the NumPy guide.

 Code and code snippets
 ~~~~~~~~~~~~~~~~~~~~~~